GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

   - 3 color-shaded areas (light-green, -yellow, -orange) representing the Ensemble variability range p10-p90 for each SSP (10-years moving average)
   - Title and description of the aggregation criteria, e.g. "Median, p10 and p90 of ensemble for index (name)".

-- Plot hazard/risk change (ADM1) for each index (map, chart or table)
-  - Compare p50 of ensemble anomalies (50% confidence) with set threshold of change.
-  - If the value is above threshold, the ADM1 is plotted as INCREASING

 ### EXPORT RESULTS - PROJECTIONS